Best Vegan Dog Food Brands on the Market This Year

 Which of these Best Vegan Dog Food Brands Will You Try?

-I know that was a lot of info – so if you’re still trying to decide where to start in making the switch to plant-based dog food for your pup (whether you go with one of these top vegan dog food brands or opt to develop your own vegan recipe for kibble at home), please drop me a line and I’d be so happy to help.
+I know that was *a lot* of information – so if you’re still trying to decide where to start in making the switch to plant-based dog food for your pup (whether you go with one of these top vegan dog food brands or opt to develop your own vegan recipe for kibble at home), please drop me a line and I’d be so happy to help and share more on our journey.

-And remember, taking your dog over to vegan pet food doesn’t need to be about perfection if it’s proving a challenge – strive to find a natural balance if your pup isn’t adjusting well at first.
-Fear not though, your dog doesn’t need animal protein in order to thrive.
-Plant-based protein sources will be just as enriching to your dog’s diet in the long run, and you can have fun with adding some tasty vegan toppers to your dog’s bowl.
+And remember, switching your dog over to vegan pet food doesn’t need to be about perfection if it’s proving to be a challenge – strive to find a natural balance if your pup isn’t adjusting well at first.
+Fear not, though; your dog doesn’t need animal protein in order to thrive.
+Plant-based protein sources will be just as enriching to your dog’s diet in the long run (often times, they’re more nutritious), and you can also have fun with adding some tasty vegan toppers to your dog’s bowl.

 In the meantime, be sure to check out my recent post on 101+ vegan grocery items, or read up on the best vegan food in Sonoma County!